vel2006/Errox_7/README.md

+# ERROX_7 IS NOT DESIGNED TO BE MALWARE, IT IS DESIGNED TO BE FOR REMOTE MONITORING FOR NETWORK ADMINS

 # Errox_7
-Errox_7 is a collection of Bash files (.sh) which are used to make up a one time RAT program against Linux distributions.
+Errox_7 is a collection of Bash files (.sh) which are used to make up a one time romote access program for Linux distributions.
 Current supported client side flavors are: Ubuntu

 Errox_7.sh:
   Errox_7.sh is the client side file.